 You may be familiar with Dave Ramsey’s philosophy of making your money work for you by living on less than you make, in other words “act your wage.”
 During a meeting with a client last week, she commented, “I wish my entire sales team would act their wage.
-They all set big goals at the beginning of 2016.
+They all set big goals at the beginning of the year.
 Even though we’re just a month in, most are on track but others haven’t been putting forth the efforts necessary to accomplish them.”

 Now that puts ‘act your wage’ in an entirely different light!